SVN Repository Server Load Balancing and Synchronization

 DAV svn

-SVNPath /opt/svn/project (path to the repository on the slave server)
+SVNPath /opt/svn/project (path to the repository on the worker server)

 </Location>

-Configure the slave server by adding a new block to the httpd.conf file:
+2. Configure the worker server by adding a new block to the httpd.conf file:

 <Location /svn/project>